-- (a) Election.--At the beginning of each regular session convening in an odd-numbered year and, whenever necessary, the Senate shall elect a Chief Clerk of the Senate. - (b) Duties.--The Chief Clerk shall be the chief fiscal officer of the Senate and shall perform those duties prescribed in section 2.4 of the act of January 10, 1968 (1967 P.L.925, No.417), referred to as the Legislative Officers and Employes Law.
-In addition, the Chief Clerk, subject to the direction of the President Pro Tempore, shall perform those powers and duties prescribed in the Financial Operating Rules of the Senate.
+- (a) Election.--At the beginning of each regular session convening in an odd-numbered year and, whenever necessary, the Senate shall elect a Chief Clerk of the Senate. - (b) Duties.--The Chief Clerk shall be the chief fiscal officer of the Senate and shall perform those powers and duties prescribed by law, the Rules of the Senate and at the direction of the President Pro Tempore.
 In the absence of the Secretary-Parliamentarian, the Chief Clerk shall, subject to the direction of the President Pro Tempore, attest all writs, warrants and subpoenas issued by order of the Senate and shall certify as to the passage of Senate Bills and the approval of executive nominations.